Roy Halee: Career

+Halee also worked with the Lovin' Spoonful, the Dave Clark Five and the Yardbirds, as well as Barbra Streisand, the Byrds, Journey (on their first album Journey), Willie Nile, Laura Nyro, Blood, Sweat & Tears, Mark-Almond Band, Rufus and Blue Angel.
+After working at Columbia studios in New York and Los Angeles, Halee established Columbia's San Francisco recording studio.
+In 1975 he left those studios for ABC Recording Studios, where he worked with new acts and established ABC artists as producer, engineer or both.
+His first project was the Mark-Almond Band.

-Halee is best known for producing several albums with Simon & Garfunkel.
-He is mentioned in their 1965 song "A Simple Desultory Philippic (or How I Was Robert McNamara'd into Submission)", written by Paul Simon.
-After the duo split up, he co-produced Simon's first solo album.
-Later, in 1985, Halee went with Simon to South Africa to record something new that, he said, "wasn't written yet, we were going with nothing, so it was a gamble.
+In 1985, Halee went with Paul Simon to South Africa to record something new that, he said, "wasn't written yet, we were going with nothing, so it was a gamble.
 A lot of people thought we were nuts."
 It led to the Grammy Award-winning album Graceland.
 "I was having a ball recording these guys.
 For a guy from my background, everything was so organised generally.
 Here in the rawness of this, the earthiness, I was in seventh heaven."
 After Graceland, Roy Halee continued travelling with Simon as an engineer, to Brazil and West Africa, for the album The Rhythm of the Saints, with "all congas, bass drums, bata...everything imaginable."
+He has continued working with Simon.

+In 2001, Halee was named to the TEC Awards Hall of Fame.

 Personal life

-Halee owns three German Shorthaired Pointers.
-He has been married to Katherine for 53 years.
-Halee has three children: Roy Halee Jr., a post-production mixer for the CBS television program 60 Minutes in New York City; Walter Halee, a former book publicist and now a ski instructor at Beaver Creek in Colorado; and Laurie Halee, a mother and massage therapist who resides in Nederland, Colorado.
+Halee married his wife Katherine in 1970.
+Together they have three children.